B. A. 1st Sem, Unit:II, ( Law, Power, Authority & Legitimacy)

 Power is a fundamental concept in political science, shaping relationships, governance, and social structures.
 While its manifestations and theories are diverse, understanding its dynamics is crucial for analyzing political behavior, policy-making, and international relations.
 The interplay of power with authority, legitimacy, and influence ensures its relevance in both academic and practical contexts.

-Authority
+Concept of Authority

 Meaning of Authority